hansroh/skitai/README.txt

 - SAE provides asynchronous connection to PostgreSQL

 Skitai is not a framework for convinient developing, module reusability and plugin flexibility etc. It just provides some powerful communicating services for your WSGI apps as both server and client.

+From version 0.10, Skitai App Engine follows WSGI specification.
+So existing Skitai apps need to lots of modifications.

+Conceptually, SAE has been seperated into two components:

+1. Skitai App Engine Server, for WSGI apps

+2. Saddle, the small WSGI middleware integrated with SAE.
+But you can also mount any WSGI apps and frameworks like Flask.

 .. _Zope: http://www.zope.org/